loganmc10/openshift-edge-installer/provisioning/README.md

 # Purpose
-This playbook configures the Multicluster Engine on a Provisioning Cluster.
+This playbook configures the Multicluster Engine on a Provisioning/Management Cluster.

-For a Hypershift install, it also configured Hypershift and MetalLB.
+# Usage
+## Hypershift
 To enable Hypershift, set ```hypershift: true``` in your provisioning config.
-# Usage
+Hypershift and MetalLB will be configured.
 ## Without mirror registry or provisioning customizations
 ```
 export KUBECONFIG=~/path/to/kubeconfig